-Partnerships between the Province of Ontario, municipalities, conservation authorities, and the private sector were formed to acquire digital air photos across Southwestern Ontario at five-year intervals.
+Partnerships between the Province of Ontario, municipalities, conservation authorities, and the private sector were formed to acquire digital air photos across Southwestern Ontario at fiveyear intervals.
 Financial incentives that had been cut in the 1990s were once again offered for landowners to undertake stewardship projects to improve and protect water quality.

 Adelaide Metcalfe In March 2012, the community's Conservation Strategy Development Team released The Path Forward: Your Community Conservation Strategy for Ausable Bayfield Watersheds .
-CONSERVATION THE PACH FOR WARD Bluewater The Conservation Strategy articulated a new mission and vision.
+CONSERVATION Bluewater The Conservation Strategy articulated a new mission and vision.
 It also created a new logo for Ausable Bayfield Conservation: a stylized Black Cherry leaf and stylized wave and a new motto or tag Central Huron line: 'Creating Awareness, Taking Action.'
 The Black Cherry is an important forest tree for wildlife because of its fruit and the leaf Huron East Lambton Shores represents landowner actions taken to plant trees, create and enhance wetlands, and improve forest conditions.
 The wave represents the implementation of projects to protect and improve water quality and quantity.
 Lucan Biddulph A new Watershed Report Card was released in 2013.
-It offers data on four main resource categories of watershed health: surface water quality; groundwater quality; wetland cover; and forest Watershed Report Card Middlesex Centre conditions.
+It offers data on four main resource categories of watershed health: surface water quality; groundwater quality; wetland cover; and forest 2013 Middlesex Centre conditions.
 The document also provides actions that individuals, communities, and local agencies can take to improve these measures of ecosystem health.
-North Middlesex A climate change monitoring station was established in the watershed with data retrieval via satellite. and the Perth South Newer data loggers in the monitoring network allow collection of stream water data at shorter time intervals.
+North Middlesex A climate change monitoring station was established in the watershed with data retrieval via satellite. e de sa Perth South Newer data loggers in the monitoring network allow collection of stream water data at shorter time intervals.
 South Huron Tablets, smart phones and other mobile technologies were part of the changing technological landscape.
-The Art Start of Start Warwick West Perth In 2010, following input by the Conservation Strategy Development Team, Ausable Bayfield Conservation adopted its social media policy, which focused on newer technologies to communicate with the public.
-In 2011, Huron Tract Land Trust Conservancy was formed to work with landowners to prot natural areas.
+West Perth In 2010, following input by the Conservation Strategy Development Team, Ausable Bayfield Conservation adopted its social media policy, which focused on newer technologies to communicate with the public.
+In 2011, Huron Tract Land Trust Conservancy was formed to work with landowr natural areas. ers to protect and the second